 Turning Point USA’s Track Record of Incitement and Antagonism

-For example, what happened at the protest on campus in the quad, where Wyland Hapgood, president of the non-official TPUSA chapter on campus, made what he claims to be just an “Okay” signal with his hand and reinforced it by doing it three times.
+At the protest on campus, Wyland Hapgood, president of the non-official TPUSA chapter on campus, made what he claims to be just an “Okay” signal with his hand and reinforced it by doing it three times.

-The crowd interpreted it as an alt-right dogwhistle, as the “Okay” hand gesture in recent times has become associated with extreme right-wing groups after 4chan purposefully launched a campaign to co-opt a commonly used hand gesture.
+The crowd interpreted it as an alt-right dogwhistle, as the “Okay” hand gesture in recent times has become associated with extreme right-wing groups after the anonymous web forum 4Chan purposefully launched a campaign to co-opt a commonly used hand gesture.

-The group of protestors shot back: “No, you know exactly what it means”
+The group of protestors replied: “No, you know exactly what it means.”

-The unidentified TPUSA member responded with sarcasm, saying, “White power?
+The unidentified TPUSA member answered, “White power?
 Look at my skin color.”

-Showing off this symbol created some tension in the air between both TPUSA and the protestors, but this tension did not lead to any sort of violence or threats being made, but TPUSA felt the need to ask for an escort off of campus from the UPD.
+Showing off this symbol created tension in the air between both TPUSA and the protestors, but this tension did not lead to any sort of violence or threats being made.
+Yet TPUSA felt the need to ask for an escort off of campus from the UPD.

 When UPD was asked whether there were any safety-related incidents or formal complaints reported, UPD stated there were none.